Virtual Group Therapy & Coaching • Six months • Limited to four families

 Understanding the adolescent mind

-Explore what’s happening in teenage brain, emotional, and identity development (informed by Dan Siegel’s Brainstorm)—so behaviors make more sense and reactions soften.
+Explore what’s happening in the teenage brain, emotional and identity development (informed by Dan Siegel’s Brainstorm)—so behaviors make more sense and reactions soften.

 Boundaries with integrity

-Set limits that are clear, respectful, and relationship-preserving—without threats, collapse, or constant negotiation,
+Set limits that are clear, respectful, and relationship-preserving—without threats, collapse, or constant negotiation.
+Learn to navigate the emotional backlash that comes when setting boundaries and how to stay in your integrity.

 Understanding our inner worlds